Healthcare Enforcement Action Lawyer

 Why Do Providers Choose Oberheiden P.C. for Healthcare Enforcement Action Defense?

-Oberheiden P.C. is a healthcare defense law firm with a nationwide network of lawyers who bring centuries of combined experience to the table.
+Oberheiden P.C. is a healthcare defense law firm with a nationwide network of lawyers who are highly experienced.
 The firm also has a network of defense consultants who include former law enforcement agents with the DEA, U.S. Department of Health and Human Services (DHHS), and other authorities.
 We have a proven record of success in high-stakes healthcare enforcement actions, with the vast majority of our clients avoiding civil and criminal charges entirely.

 Speak with a Healthcare Enforcement Action Lawyer at Oberheiden P.C.